MURRUMBIDGEE IRRIGATION LIMITED PRIVACY STATEMENT

 - Tender data;

-- Requests and submissions made by individuals;
+- Requests and submissions made by you;

-- Other data individuals provide to MI;
+- Other data you provide to MI;

 - Any additional data necessary to fulfil a particular transaction or request; and